 2. Tiered Pricing

-The price of all units is determined by the highest tier reached.
+The price of all units is determined by the highest tier reached.- Example:

 - 1-100 units: $10 per unit